mrjens24/Latin102/Translation3.md

 C. Literary commentary

 Choose two choices of syntax, word order, or diction that Hyginus makes in this passage that complement or enhance the meaning of the passage’s content.
 Discuss briefly s in 3-4 sentences.
 Italicize Latin words when citing them.

+D. Translation

+He cleaned in one day the dung from the stall of the king of Elis, Jove was helping him for the most part.
+The entire dung was washed away in the river, which was a crime.